killvung/TWI/README.md

 # TWI
-An application to experiment DROM stack.
+An application to experiment DORM stack.
 DORM stack stands for:

 D - Deno
 O - Oak